sportiduino/sportiduino/docs/en/UserManual.md

 ## Instructions for participants

-* For punching, you should to bring the card approximately to the center of the white circle on the front side of the station.
+* For punching, you should to bring the card to the center of the white circle on the front side of the station.
 * In case of successful punching the station will emit a sound signal and blink once with the LED.
 * Optimum response range 0.5 — 2 cm.
-* If the card is far from the station, the punch may not work the first time.
+If the card is far from the station, the punch may not work the first time.
 * When punching, you do not need to move the card from side to side, this makes it difficult to read and write the card.
 * If you fail to punch remove the card and bring it up again, slowly lowering it to the center of the white circle at the station.
 * Time of punching is from 0.06 to 0.4 seconds if the station is in Active mode.
-* If you came to the station first it may need to be woken up station.
+* If you came to the control point (CP) first it may need to be woken up station.
 The time of punching in this case will be from 0.06 to 1.2 seconds.
 * When you try to re-punch, the station will emit two short beeps without recording a new punch.
 If you are not sure whether you punched in the first time, it’s worth repeating.
 * Without a mark at the Start station the card may not work.
 In this case you need to return to the start.